astalker/caledonian-stamps/competitions.md

 Many of the club's more eminent philatelists have gone on to win prizes at National and International level - club competition was their starting point.
 In addition to comments from the judge, fellow members will be pleased to provide advice, tips and encouragement.
 The rules of the various competitions are outlined below or can be obtained from the Secretary.

+### Competition Rules
+The following trophies are awarded to the winners of the Society's annual competitions.
+The entries for these competitions are judged by two ABPS accredited judges, who are not members of the Society.
+Entries are judged before the Competition night and feedback is provided to the entrants on that night.
+The criteria for each completion class is based on those of the Association of Scottish Philatelic Societies (ASPS) and more detail and extracts from ASPS rules and guidance on the requirements is shown under each trophy description.

 1. [Frank Brown Rose Bowl](#frank-brown-rose-bowl)
 1. [Fairbairn Salver](#fairbairn-salver)
 1. [Jean M. Campbell Trophy](#jean-m-campbell-trophy)